 Figure 3.
 The estimated performance of all four classifiers averaged across all sessions.
+The performance of individual sessions are indicated by the symbols.
+Each subject performed two sessions and there are therefore two symbols per subject.
 The performances estimates were bootstrapped across sessions in order to obtain 68% confidence intervals.
 While the SVM had the best average performance, all four classifiers performed well above a chance performance of 16.7%.

 It is also worth noting the computation time of these algorithms in practice.
 The average training time was 0.683 ms per example for the SVM, 121.299 ms per example for the NN, 0.073 ms per example for the GNB, and 0.044 ms per example for the KNN.
-The training time of the NN is several orders of magnitude longer; though the full cross validation procedure still only took approximately 10 minutes per session.
+The training time of the NN is this ~2 orders of magnitude slower than the SVM.
+Nevertheless, the full NN cross validation procedure still only took approximately 10 minutes per session.
 The average decoding time was 0.431 ms per example for the SVM, 0.197 ms per example for the NN, 0.172 ms per example for the GNB, and 0.466 ms per example for the KNN.
 Unlike training times, the NN is the second fastest at decoding.